 Computer viruses: the origins

-The programs are written in machine language for 7090 on perforated cards, and can call a number of functions provided by “umpire” in order to occupy other locations in the arena, kill enemy programs and fill all free memory with copies of themselves.
+Each of the programs can call a number of functions provided by “umpire”, in order to occupy other locations in the arena, kill enemy programs and fill all free memory with copies of themselves.

-The game can end after a predefined period of time or when there is only one program left alive: the player who wrote the program that remains the last survivor is declared the winner.
+The game can end after a predefined period of time, or when there is only one program left alive.

+The player who wrote the the program that remains the last survivor is declared the winner.
 These programs (the fighters) that confront each other in an arena inspired the film Tron in which a programmer is projected using a dematerialization system, at the heart of a computer system.

 Also called the programmers’ game.
 Like Darwin from whom it is inspired, Core War consists in having at least 2 programs compete against each other, each of which has the objective of destroying the opposing program(s) and occupying all the available memory while ensuring its proliferation.

 The arena now lies within the memory space of a virtual machine called Mars, in which the attacker, who does not know where his opponent’s different segments are located, like a naval battle, must locate and destroy it.

 It runs in a virtual machine called Mars for Memory Array Redcode Simulator.
 There are several versions of the RedCode language in which the number of instructions can vary, but remains (very) close to an assembler.
 Despite the use of this language with its reduced instruction set, Core War integrates most of the viral and antiviral mechanisms known today : replication, protection, polymorphism, destruction, repair, stealth, code injection, stopping a process and even signature recognition so dear to most of our antivirus products today still.

 The winner is the one who has the most active copies of the program at the end of the game.
 In the event that the game is not limited in time, the one who has succeeded in destroying the opposing program is declared the winner.
 Core War is still played today and still gives rise to world competitions.